Players

 Su wei Hsieh

 What he immediately recognised was the potential of a true weapon which, in her case, is a killer finishing volley on both sides.
 Su wei was bemused when he said it could become the best finishing volley in the world, which indeed it became.
-This is consistent with his philosophy of a player needing to develop a true weapon, prior to working on weaknesses.
+This is consistent with his philosophy of a player needing to develop true weapons, prior to working on weaknesses.

 Yanaki Milev